crypt0lith/ChaosEdgeSteg/README.md

   - **Advanced Stealth:** Adaptively adjusts edge detection thresholds to reflect both image and payload size, ensuring optimum embedding conditions and minimizing risk of detection by modern steganalysis methods.

 - **Defense in Depth:** Requires possession of the key, payload length, and original cover image in order to extract steganographic content.
+Keys are checked against an embedded SHA256 hash as an additional validation mechanism.

+- **Payload Execution:** Embedded Python scripts can be executed as a fileless process when extracted.
+ChaosEdgeSteg spawns a temporary PowerShell instance, base64 encodes the script, and executes it.
+When the embedded script finishes execution, the spawned temporary shell is removed.

+- **Embed a ZIP Archive:** If it's a `.zip` archive, it can be embedded with the `[-f]` option.
+Usually requires larger cover images.

+- **Quiet Mode:** Suppresses dialogue messages, allowing output to be piped to other Unix tools in an obfuscated way.

 ## Installation